 There is a direct train from Geneva Airport to Montreux which takes just over 1 hour, this will be your first taste of how well-connected Switzerland is, how prompt the Swiss are and how beautiful the train journeys in Switzerland are.

-I recommend purchasing your train ticket from Geneva Airport to Montreux in advance, you can purchase this on The Train Line EU.
+I recommend purchasing your train ticket from Geneva Airport to Montreux in advance, you can purchase this on The Train Line Here.

 Where to Stay in Montreux

-Something to also note and a real positive to Montreux is that when you stay in a hotel in the city you will be provided with a transport pass which means that transport within the area is free of charge.
-This is also the case in other cities and areas of Switzerland including Basel which I visited at Christmas and loved!
+A real positive to visiting and staying Montreux is that when you stay in a hotel in the city you will be provided with a transport pass which means that transport within the area is free of charge.
+This is also the case in other cities and areas of Switzerland including Basel which I visited the year before and loved!

 Montreux is a city perfectly located right on the shore of Lake Geneva and at the foot of the Alps.
 It’s also known as the ‘Swiss Riviera’.
-Although it’s a peaceful city to visit there are also plenty of things to do in and around the city:
+Although it’s a peaceful city to visit there are also plenty of things to do in Montreux and around the city so plan at least a day here, maybe a few days on your Montreux to Lausanne or Lausanne to Montreux journey!

 If you would like to go on an arranged tour to places around Montreux, the below options would be a good idea!